hammyhammer/Oracle-DnD_Spell_Reference/README.md

 - Find and use external api
 - Allow user to type in a spell or cantrip.
 Press button to search
 - User recieves information regarding spell/cantrip
-- Render the data on the page that can be read and interrepted easily.
+- Render the data on the page that can be read and interpreted easily.
 - Allow a reset button to search different spells
 - Make it compatible on desktop and mobile.
 - Commit daily